Josh Bell Player Props: Guardians vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 25th in the league with a collective eight strikeouts per nine innings.
+- The Rockies pitching staff ranks 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Rockies allow the third-most home runs in baseball (34 total, 1.4 per game).
+- Rockies pitchers combine to rank 25th in baseball in home runs allowed (34 total, 1.4 per game).

-- Feltner (1-2 with a 6.16 ERA and 21 strikeouts in 19 2/3 innings pitched) makes the start for the Rockies, his fifth of the season.
+- Marquez (2-1) takes the mound for the Rockies in his fourth start of the season.
+He has a 4.41 ERA in 16 1/3 innings pitched, with 13 strikeouts.

-- His last appearance came on Thursday against the Philadelphia Phillies, when the righty tossed 5 2/3 scoreless innings while giving up three hits.
+- The right-hander last appeared in relief on Sunday, April 16, when he tossed 2/3 innings against the Seattle Mariners while giving up hits.

-- In four games this season, the 26-year-old has put up an ERA of 6.16, with 9.9 strikeouts per nine innings.
-Opponents are hitting .243 against him.
+- The 28-year-old has put up an ERA of 4.41, with 7.2 strikeouts per nine innings, in three games this season.
+Opponents have a .224 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.